sowrhoop/Maestro-Multi-Service-Orchestrator/README.md

 - `SERVICE_A_PORT`, `SERVICE_B_PORT`: default 8080/9090; must differ.
 Ports are validated at runtime.
 - `SERVICE_A_CMD`, `SERVICE_B_CMD`: override launch command.
 If unset Maestro inspects the directory (Python manifests → `uvicorn app:app`; Node projects → `node server.js` or `npm start`; fallback static server).
 - `SERVICE_A_TARBALL`, `SERVICE_B_TARBALL`: provide a direct tarball URL instead of a Git repo.
+- `SERVICE_A_NAME`, `SERVICE_B_NAME`: optional explicit names for the legacy slots.
+When omitted, Maestro derives the name from the repo/tarball URL and places the code under `/opt/services/<name>`; the same name is used for the Supervisor program ID.

 ### Entrypoint & Supervisor Controls
 - `ENTRYPOINT_LOG_LEVEL`: adjust runtime verbosity (`debug`, `info`, `warn`, `error`; default `info`).